 1. Why new authors?
 Ask any editor what their favorite part of the job is and the answer is almost always seeing the joy first-time authors have when they learn their book is going to be published.
-I’m no different.
-I love helping new authors bring their work to print.
+We’re no different.
+We love helping new authors bring their work to print.
 And since they often need the most help editing and shaping their work, it seemed like a natural specialty.

 4. What areas of editing do you focus on?
-I follow a ten-point plan: grammar, spelling, punctuation, word choice, sentence structure, facts, flow, story arc, character development, and voice.
+We follow a ten-point plan: grammar, spelling, punctuation, word choice, sentence structure, facts, flow, story arc, character development, and voice.
 Click here to find out about our editing services.

 5. What type of editing should I get?
 This depends on how comfortable you are with your work.
-I generally recommend getting a full content edit which includes the full ten points above.
-If you think your grammar and spelling are good, then you may just want a developmental edit; if you think you story and characters are good, you may just want a proofread.
+We generally recommend getting a full content edit which includes the full ten points above.
+If you think your grammar and spelling are good, then you may just want a developmental edit; if you think your story and characters are good, you may just want a proofread.
 No matter what type of edit you need, you’re definitely going to want to get a proofread before you publish.

-Get a Free Copy Edit Estimate today!
+Get a FREE ESTIMATE today!